LIPS-scheme/lips/REFERENCE.md

 ```
 (apply fn list)

-Function that call function with list of arguments.
+Function that calls fn with the list of arguments.
 ```

 ## apropos
 ```
 (apropos name)

-Search environment and display names that match the given name.
+Search the current environment and display names that match the given name.
 name can be regex, string or symbol.
 ```